LiveMathBench/LiveMathBench.github.io/README.md

-# LiveCodeBench
+# LiveAoPSBench

-This is the repository that contains source code for the [LiveCodeBench website](https://livecodebench.github.io/).
+This is the repository that contains source code for the [LiveAoPSBench website](https://liveaopsbench.github.io/).

 # Website License